legoktm/tba-template-redesign/README.md

 + Robot picture should have simpleviewer enabled
 + Tables should use a tablesorter
 + Add red/blue colors for red/blue alliance teams
++ Photos should use fancybox - code exists, just needs to be tweaked